We are committed to accuracy, transparency, and evidence-based advocacy. Here you will find our mission, standards, and the sources we trust.

 We are a parent-led advocacy organization operating in Ontario, Canada.
 We are not a registered charity, but a grassroots collective of families affected by the Ontario Autism Program waitlist crisis.

-To end the waitlist for evidence-based autism services in Ontario by: amplifying parent voices, demanding government accountability, and advocating for evidence-based policy that serves autistic children and their families.
+To end the waitlist for evidence-based autism services in Ontario by: amplifying parent voices, advocating for government accountability, and advocating for evidence-based policy that serves autistic children and their families.

 Geographic Focus: Ontario, Canada